larryknaebelobsidian/kingdom/Proposition 198. This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God..md

 >these and other considerations inspire *such confidence* in its representations (confirmed as they are by personal observation in present fulfilments and present experience in the reception of the Word) that the alleged discrepancies and difficulties (if even unsusceptible of explanation or reconciliation) give place to a film belief in its divine inspiration.
 >p.
 488 Vol. 3 Prop.
 198 Obs.
 7 slightly reformatted

+### Books of Moses

+>The inspiration of the books of Moses is shown not by this or that statement, but by their design as a whole and their relationship to the rest of the Word;
+>p.
+488 Vol. 3 Prop.
+198 Obs.
+7

+### First chapters of Genesis